dominik-pichler/Balmung/notes/what_is_information.md

-> In the nights when I cannot sleep, thoughts crowd into my mind ...
+> "In the nights when I cannot sleep, thoughts crowd into my mind ...
 > Whence and how do they come?
 I do not know and I have nothing to do with it.
-Those which please me, I keep in my head an hum them.
+Those which please me, I keep in my head an hum them."
-> - Mozart